Overview

 What can I expect after surgery?

-As soon as possible, usually within the next 24 hours, your physical therapist will help you start walking a few steps at a time.
-As you heal you will progress from walker to crutches and then a cane.
-Before you are dismissed from the hospital, an occupational therapist will also show you how to perform daily tasks at home with your new hip.
-For example, he or she will instruct you on how to go to the bathroom, how to dress yourself, how to sit or stand, how to pick up objects and many others.
+Within the 24 hours after the operation the next thing that will hit in your mind how to walk or performed the day to day life and with a occupational therapist will also how to perform daily tasks at home with new hip basically the staff will teach you how to go to the bathroom, how to dress yourself, how to sit or stand, how to pick up objects and many others.

 How long will a joint replacement last?